Counseling Cancer Clients

-Neurological conditions significantly affect the brain.
+According to experts from the national cancer institute, neurological conditions significantly affect the brain.
 The slightest disturbance in a neuronal connection can cause severe damage.
 And it can ultimately cause significant lifestyle changes.
 Some may even result in severe mental and psychological problems.

 However, remember that there are various possibilities of treatment available.
 Having a healthy coping mechanism and a better outlook toward your treatment is needed to overcome cancer diagnosis, and one effective strategy is going to counseling.

 You are likely to experience anxiety after getting diagnosed with cancer.
 Mental health issues occur as you worry about the future of your relationships, family and friends, and plans.
-The stress that you feel can trigger anxiety and even make you require mental health services from a mental health professional.
+The stress that you feel can trigger anxiety and depression and even make you require mental health services from a mental health professional.

 Cope With Depression